 Gray Baynes + Shew are appointed by Linacre College to carry out the refurbishment of the Colleges main entrance reception.
-Work is ongoing on site and is due for completion in early October 2019.

 The current reception is on the first floor level of the OC Tanner building.
 A pair of double doors lead from a raised external entrance podium into a lobby and then the reception.
 A secure area for staff and student pigeon holes is located in the corner to the left of the entrance, whilst the main stair leading to the ground floor dining hall is located in the adjacent right hand corner.
 Ahead of the doorway and transversely bisecting the space is a full height wall, with a small integral reception counter and screen, to the reception office and post room behind.
 The location of the wall in relation to the staircase and pigeon holes generates an awkwardly proportioned and ill-defined reception space and waiting area.
 The perception one has of the existing reception is of a disjointed, austere & unwelcoming space, one finished with cold hard materials and harsh functional lighting.
 However, the receptions does have its redeeming features; a pair of full-height oriel windows; one illuminates the staff office, the other is unfortunately cut off from the reception/waiting area by being within the pigeon hole enclosure.

 The refurbishment needs to make better and more efficient use of the existing and limited space available.
 A fresh start and a new approach is needed.
 The existing space will be pared back into a single volume, a ˋblank canvas,ˊ from which a new design proposal can be generated and inserted into.
 Intrinsic to achieving this flexible space is the addition of new supporting steel structure to replace the existing solid concrete wall that not only awkwardly bisects the reception space but also supports the upper floors of the OC Tanner building.